openreferral/specification/docs/faq.md

 Our work was initially co-sponsored by [Code for America](https://www.codeforamerica.org/blog/2014/08/05/open-referral-initiative-a-standard-for-the-safety-net/) and the Ohana Project, with funding from the Knight Foundation.

 ### Who is the audience for Open Referral?
-Who benefits? {#who-is-the-audience-for-open-referral-who-benefits}
+Who benefits?

 There are three types of _ultimate_ stakeholders for Open Referral: 1) people in need of help of some kind (_‘help-seekers’_); 2) people who are in some kind of position to assist such help-seekers (_‘service providers’_); and 3) _‘analysts’_ — i.e. researchers, policymakers, funders and anyone seeking to understand the patterns of resource allocation in their community.